Iczx7/IceysCode/README.md

 - 👋 Hi, I’m @Iczx7
 - 👀 I’m interested in rythm games, and websites.
-- 🌱 I’m currently learning how to make an FNF engine.
+- 🌱 I’m currently learning how to make a game.
 - 📫 How to reach me:
 - Discord: c_zX7#6846
 -